vcmnamban/asas-iso-website/replit.md

 ## Changelog

 Changelog:
+- July 29, 2025.
+Fixed training course layout structure - separated specialized training courses from regular training levels for better alignment and organization
+- July 29, 2025.
+Updated homepage hero subtitle from "Proudly based in Kuwait, serving businesses across the GCC" to "Your trusted partner for ISO trainings across the GCC"
 - July 28, 2025.
 Added specialized training courses under each ISO standard with 25+ additional training programs
 - July 28, 2025.
 Removed "Public courses" from all sections of the website and training services
 - July 26, 2025.
 Updated contact information: address to "5th Floor, Panasonic Tower, Qibla, Kuwait City" and phone to "+965 69668726"